joanbono/joanbono.github.io/PoC/README.md

 + **2016, 21st of December:** Found the XSS.
 + **2017, 10th of April:** Report the XSS to the UPV's IT Security Officer.
 + **2017, 10th of April:** UPV's IT Security Officer told me that they know this XSS.
-It was really surprising because the "known" XSS is not patched.
+It was really surprising because the "known" XSS was not patched.
 + **2017, 11st of April:** The XSS is patched.

 So, the answer I got from the UPV's IT Security Officer was: